sethchart/sethchart.com/content/posts/3/index.md

 I ran into issues with the [official API](https://github.com/careerjet/careerjet-api-client-python) because I am using Python 3.6, however this [unofficial fork](https://github.com/davebulaval/careerjet-api) of the python API was very easy to use.

 My issue with Approach 2 was essentially that I could not figure out how to access more than 2,000 records.
-Very roughly, the approach takes advantage of the fact that careerjet allows the user to specify which page of search results through a query parameter in the url.
+Very roughly, the approach takes advantage of the fact that careerjet allows the user to specify which page of search results they want through a query parameter in the url.
-I used the `requests` [library](https://pypi.org/project/requests/) to pull each page of results and then used BeutifulSoup to get urls for each job listing on the result page.
+I used the `requests` [library](https://pypi.org/project/requests/) to pull each page of results and then used BeautifulSoup to get urls for each job listing on the result page.
-This worded great and was much easier to implement than my final approach, but each page of results has twenty job listings and careerjet only allows access to one hundred pages of search results through the url page parameter.
+This worked great and was much easier to implement than my final approach, but each page of results has twenty job listings and careerjet only allows access to one hundred pages of search results through the url page parameter, so I was limited to 2,000 job postings.
 For my use case 2,000 postings was not enough data.
 If you are interested in a smaller batch of data, or you have a scheme for combining multiple searches, then I would recommend trying out this approach before resorting to the approach that I have described above.